junxit/us-congress-bills-114/bill.md

     - **(B)** in precompressed, easily downloadable versions that are made available in all appropriate formats.
 - **(d)** *Sources of information* In preparing a report described under subsection (a), the Secretary of the Treasury may utilize any credible publication, database, web-based resource, and any credible information compiled by any government agency, nongovernmental organization, or other entity provided to or made available to the Secretary.
 - **(e)** *Definitions* For purposes of this section:
-  - **(1)** *Appropriate congressional committees* The term “appropriate congressional committees” means the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate.
+  - **(1)** *Appropriate congressional committees* The term “appropriate congressional committees” means the Committees on Financial Services and Foreign Affairs of the House of Representatives and the Committees on Banking, Housing, and Urban Affairs and Foreign Relations of the Senate.
   - **(2)** *Funds* The term “funds” means—
     - **(A)** cash;
     - **(B)** equity;